 - Pays the tax due in full, or

 - Applies for a payment plan, but only if the final payment under the plan is paid no later than December 31, 2021 (qualifying installment payment agreement).

 Businesses should strongly consider taking advantage of this use tax relief opportunity because the CDTFA is authorized to issue a notice of deficiency determination for a period of up to 8 years if a retailer has failed to file a return.
 The CDTFA can also impose various penalties, including a penalty for failure to make a return and pay taxes when that failure results in the CDTFA’s issuance of a deficiency determination.

 Keep in mind that if you are allowing a marketplace facilitator to store your inventory throughout the United States, such activity can provide a physical presence in those states where the inventory is being stored.
 Businesses should analyze such activity to address whether nexus has been created for periods prior to Wayfair v.
 South Dakota.
 If nexus has been created, you may want to consider voluntary disclosures in those states.

-If you are interested in learning more about California’s new use tax relief opportunity or any other state’s voluntary disclosure programs, please contact John Trippier or any other ZHF state and local tax professional.
+If you are interested in learning more about California’s new use tax relief opportunity or any other state’s voluntary disclosure programs, please contact John Trippier or any other ZHF professional.